Musk abandons deal to buy Twitter; company says it will sue

 Then, on April 4, he revealed in a regulatory filing that he had became the company’s largest shareholder after acquiring a 9% stake worth about $3 billion.

-Musk had agreed to buy Twitter for $54.20 per share, inserting a “420” marijuana reference into his offer price.
+When Musk agreed to buy Twitter for $54.20 per share, he inserted a “420” marijuana reference into his price.
 He sold roughly $8.5 billion worth of shares in Tesla to help fund the purchase, then strengthened his commitments of more than $7 billion from a diverse group of investors including Silicon Valley heavy hitters like Oracle co-founder Larry Ellison.

 Inside Twitter, Musk’s offer was met with confusion and falling morale, especially after Musk publicly criticized one of Twitter’s top lawyers involved in content-moderation decisions.